Original Short Fiction: "Mr. Cat Fink Becomes a New Cat"

 Jiggery-Jee's Eden Valley Stories - book cover

 "Mr. Cat Fink Becomes a New Cat" is the first story in my book of fables titled Jiggery-Jee's Eden Valley Stories.
-The collection of fables follows the lives of a handful of residents who live in the paradisiacal Eden Valley.
+The collection of fables follows the lives of a select group of residents who live in the paradisiacal Eden Valley.

-Visiting these fabulous characters, readers will encounter such difficulties as selecting a birthday present for a friend, salvaging a dinner party that suddenly turned sour, the offering of sage older sisterly advice, meeting the challenge of quieting the heart of an evil-doer, and other issues that pop up in the lives of fictional as well as real characters.
+Visiting these fabulous characters, readers will encounter such difficulties as selecting a birthday present for a friend, salvaging a dinner party that suddenly turned sour, the offering of sage older sisterly advice, meeting the challenge of quieting the heart of an evil-doer, and other issues that pop up in the lives of the fictional characters.

 The first story finds the character Mr. Cat Fink embroiled in a health problem that is eventually solved by the unlikely appearance of Mr. Rat Narby.
 Their hijinks offers a rollicking space of unlikely events, meant to challenge as well as entertain.

 Mr. Cat Fink Slinking

 One day Mr. Cat Fink was slinking past Jiggery-Jee’s doghouse.
 As he peeked through the door, he got a big surprise.
 There sat a bunny rabbit—just like she belonged there.
 Mr. Cat Fink could hardly believe his eyes.
 He thought to himself: “A rabbit in a doghouse!
 What a fight there will be when Jiggery-Jee gets home.
 Think I’ll hide behind this bush and watch.”

 As Mr. Cat Fink had tucked his tail out of sight, Jiggery-Jee came home.
 Mr. Cat Fink got another surprise.
 Instead of a fight between Jiggery-Jee and the bunny, Mr. Cat Fink heard this conversation: